wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 3 Lo ! new scenes of warfare appeared upon the waters of the great deep.

-4 In the first year of the war David, whose sir-name was Porter, sailed from the shores of Columbia towards the south, that he might capture the vessels cf  the men of Britain.
+4 In the first year of the war David, whose sir-name was Porter, sailed from the shores of Columbia towards the south, that he might capture the vessels of the men of Britain.

 5 And the ship which he commanded was one of the strong vessels of Columbia, called the Essex.